 Prior Work Experience

-Charles joined Texas 2036 after serving as a Budget & Policy Advisor for Governor Greg Abbott.
+Charles joined Texas 2036 after serving as a Budget and Policy Advisor for Governor Greg Abbott.
 Charles advised on a broad range of issues, including health care, insurance, workforce development, elections, information resources, cybersecurity, and first amendment issues and civil law.

-He served as the primary liaison to a number of state agencies, including the Texas Department of Insurance, Texas Workforce Commission, Department of Information Resources, Secretary of State, and Office of the Attorney General, among others.
+He served as the primary liaison to a number of state agencies, including the Texas Department of Insurance, Texas Workforce Commission, Department of Information Resources, Secretary of State and Office of the Attorney General, among others.
 Charles is a recovering attorney, having previously practiced insurance defense litigation.